InsightEdge/insightedge-ctr-demo/doc/doc.md

 ```

 We see that there are some features with a lot of unique values, for example `device_ip` has 6M+ unique values.
-Usually machine learning algorithms expect to work with numbers, rather than categorical values.
+Machine learning algorithms are typically defined in terms of numerical vectors rather than categorical values.
 Converting such categorical features will result into high dimensional vector which might be very expensive.
 We will need to deal with this later.

 # Processing and transforming the data